mus-format/mus-go/README.md

   }
 }
 ```
-A full example you can find at [mus-examples-go](https://github.com/mus-format/mus-examples-go/tree/main/oneof).
+A full example can be found at [mus-examples-go](https://github.com/mus-format/mus-examples-go/tree/main/oneof).
-Take a note, nothing will stop you to Marshal/Unmarshal, for example, a slice of
+Take a note, nothing will stop us to Marshal/Unmarshal, for example, a slice of
-Instructions.
+interfaces.

 # Out of Order Deserialization
 A simple example: